Table of Contents Show

 This charger provides a Constant Current/Constant Voltage (CC/CV) charge as recommended by lithium battery manufacturers.
 You can connect it both in parallel and in series, and it has a reliable cooling fan that operates under high-load conditions.

-Reviewers note that installation of this unit is a breeze with two simple wire connections.
+Reviewers note that the installation of this unit is a breeze with two simple wire connections.